-For as long as you can remember, I have been telling you to remember to brush and floss twice a day and show up for your preventive care visits.
+For as long as you can remember, I have told you to brush and floss twice a day and show up for your preventive care visits.

 Thanks to recent studies, your incentive should now be greater than ever.
-If you suffer from periodontitis (gum disease), or if you are at risk, you should know that research is beginning to show a strong correlation between periodontal disease and heart disease.
+If you suffer from periodontitis (gum disease) or are at risk, you should know that research is beginning to show a strong correlation between periodontal disease and heart disease.

-Gum disease has not been shown to directly cause heart disease; however, the connection is one that can no longer be ignored.
-As those who have periodontitis know, the condition is caused when bacteria from plaque deposits on the teeth invade tissue and penetrate beneath the gum-line.
-When the bacteria start to eat away at the tissue surrounding the teeth, the damaged tissue may become a gateway to the bloodstream, and eventually, the heart.
+Gum disease has not been shown to cause heart disease directly; however, the connection can no longer be ignored.
+As those who have periodontitis know, the condition is caused when bacteria from plaque deposits on the teeth invade tissue and penetrate beneath the gum line.
+When the bacteria start to eat away at the tissue surrounding the teeth, the damaged tissue may become a gateway to the bloodstream and, eventually, the heart.

-According to doctors who led the research at the University of Minnesota in Minneapolis, a person suffering from severe periodontal disease has the equivalent of a wound of about eight square inches.
+According to doctors who led the research at the University of Minnesota in Minneapolis, a person suffering from the severe periodontal disease has the equivalent of a wound of about eight square inches.
 Imagine a wound of that size on the skin, and you can imagine the variety of bacteria that could be introduced into the bloodstream.
-The same thing can be happening in the mouths of patients with periodontal disease.
-The bacteria from the mouth can induce blood clotting, which is the pivotal event in most heart attacks and strokes. ·One study states that “people with severe periodontal disease had almost twice the risk of developing cardiac disease”.
-A second study showed that tooth decay increased the risk for heart disease by one and a half.
-Further research shows that people who are diabetic are at a greater risk for developing heart disease if they too have periodontal disease.
+The same thing can happen in the mouths of patients with periodontal disease.
+The bacteria from the mouth can induce blood clotting, which is pivotal in most heart attacks and strokes. ·One study states that “people with severe periodontal disease had almost twice the risk of developing a cardiac disease.”
+A second study showed that tooth decay increased the risk of heart disease by one and a half.
+Further research shows that people who have diabetes are at a greater risk for developing heart disease if they, too, have periodontal disease.

-The correlation between gum disease and heart disease appears to be growing stronger with each scientific study; it is no longer an issue to be taken lightly.
-If you take steps to actively treat and prevent gum disease, you may also be doing your heart a favor.
-This blog post reiterates the article in the New York Times, ‘Health’ issue recently in laymen terms.
-If you have any questions please call us at (310) 550-0383.
+The correlation between gum disease and heart disease appears to grow stronger with each scientific study; it is no longer an issue to be taken lightly.
+If you actively treat and prevent gum disease, you may also be doing your heart a favor.
+This blog post reiterates the article in the New York Times, ‘Health’ issue recently in laymen’s terms.
+If you have any questions, please call us at (310) 550-0383.

 ARE YOU AT RISK FOR PERIODONTAL DISEASE?

 Some causes of periodontal disease can include chewing tobacco, smoking, pregnancy, diabetes, aging, and the grinding and clenching of teeth.
-Other causes to keep in mind are poor oral hygiene, family history of gum disease, poor nutrition, stress, and certain medications including oral contraceptives, antidepressants, and certain heart medications.
-Although periodontal disease which needs to be treated is often present with no pain or discomfort, some symptoms can include bleeding or swollen gums, bad breath (halitosis), and loose teeth.
+Other causes to remember are poor oral hygiene, family history of gum disease, poor nutrition, stress, and certain medications, including oral contraceptives, antidepressants, and heart medications.
+Although periodontal disease, which needs to be treated, is often present with no pain or discomfort, some symptoms can include bleeding or swollen gums, bad breath (halitosis), and loose teeth.